How do you do that?

 |Home made strippers, pin & base|

 As far as the armature stand that I use, I again had to make a my own out of necessity due to the size of figure that I sculpt.
-If you are interested in making your own, I used this tutorial to make mine: armature stand tutorial .
-The only difference from the one shown to mine is that I used an old "fletcher trolley" tray that was being thrown out from where I work.
+If you are interested in making your own, there are several DIY tutorials floating around the web.
+A difference from the ones you normally see to mine is that I used an old "fletcher trolley" tray that was being thrown out from where I work.
 Its essentially a heavy set steel box with a brass plate fitted to the bottom.
 I inverted it so that it is brass side upwards.
 This has doubled up as a heavy stable base for the stand as well as a great smooth surface to form shapes that I need during the sculpt.

 |Zippo lighter added to give size reference|

 The other tools in the "arsenal" for my sculpting is a wooden base which started life as an electrical patress.
 This is used to mount the figure onto for baking in the oven to set the clay in between sculpts and a bottle of baby oil which acts as a solvent to sculpey.
 I usually brush this onto the sculpted areas to soften any sculpt lines and remove any finger prints from the surface prior to baking.
 I should point out that sculpey do manufacture their own solvent for this as well (I'm just a tight arse and use what I have available).
 I have also started to use an old tool of my daughter's from her card making phase; a "heat it up embossing power gun".
 Its essentially a small heat gun that's great for "flash baking" small items of sculpey without the need for baking in the oven.
 I will caution that judicious use of this can result in burning or charring of the sculpey if your not careful and I recommend placing the scupley that you want to "flash bake" on a tile to avoid damaging your desk with the heat.
 There are various small heat guns available from most general online stores such as ebay, amazon etc. Below is a picture of the one that I have: